philippendres/DILabHelmholtzOCT/README.md

 # DILabHelmholtzOCT
 In this project we build a topology regularized foundation model for medical image segmentation.
 For this we fine-tune the Segment Anything Model ([SAM](https://arxiv.org/abs/2304.02643)) on a private OCT dataset.
+The project is part of the [Data Innovation Lab](https://www.mdsi.tum.de/di-lab/vergangene-projekte/ws23-tum-helmholtz-topology-regularised-foundation-model-for-medical-image-segmentation/).

 ## Introduction